Occlusion-Aware Multi-Object Tracking via Expected Probability of Detection: Application to Visual MOT

 Assuming the \probabilityOfDetection{} depends on pedestrians via the visibility ratio \emph{only}, it follows that

-where $P_D(\,\cdot\,)$ on the right-hand side is $P_D(v)$ (Fig.~\ref{fig:P_D(v):MOT-17}).\\
+where $P_D(\,\cdot\,)$ on the right-hand side is $P_D(v)$ (Fig.~\ref{fig:P_D(v):MOT-17}).

-In this paper, the SPO model~\cite{KrKoXiLeSt:SPO:2025} is adopted together with the approximate GM implementation as in~\cite{KrKoXiLeSt:SPO:2025}.
+The SPO model~\cite{KrKoXiLeSt:SPO:2025} is adopted with the approximate GM implementation~\cite{KrKoXiLeSt:SPO:2025}.
 However, the methods developed in this paper rely on the assumption that the birth density is MB, which is adopted based on~\cite[Sec.~II.C.1]{KrKoXiLeSt:SPO:2025}.
 A suitable MB is also used as the initial density.
-Note that FRCNN detections were used as the measurements.
+Available FRCNN detections were used as the measurements.

 For each time step, estimates are drawn for simplicity using the sub-optimal Estimator 1~\cite[Sec.~VI.A]{PMBM:2018} with a \emph{non-informative} threshold of $0.5$ for existence probabilities.
 Since only 2D \groundTruth{} data are available, estimates are further projected into 2D for evaluation, which is achieved using the Unscented transform as in~\cite[Sec.~IV]{KrKoStDu:2024:IEEE}.
 Ellipsoidal gating was used with a threshold of 6.
 The number of global hypotheses was capped at 100, with a pruning threshold of -300 for log-weights.
 For hypothesis $h$, the Murty's $M$-best assignments algorithm was used with $M {=} \lceil w_h \cdot 10 \rceil$~\cite{VoVo-dGLMB:2014,PMBM:2018}.